-Promise: We recognise that by contracting and involving the supply chain at the earliest stage, we will be able to optimise design, incorporate best practice, and consider methodology.
+Promise: We recognise that by contracting and involving the supply chain at the earliest stage, we will be able to optimise design, innovation, and constructability.

-- PPP have developed an ECI manual to give our projects the tools they need to implement best practice ECI. - ECI implemented with the supply chain engaged on projects pre-Outline Business Case (LSS, SWMAP and BEPPS2 projects). - Realised benefits of ECI by embedding the supply chain into project delivery teams at early stage, introducing Modern Methods of Construction, building project baselines with increased certainty and optimising constructability at design stage.
+- PPP have developed an ECI manual to give our projects the tools they need to implement best practice ECI. - ECI implemented with the supply chain engaged on projects pre-Outline Business Case (LSS, SNMAP and BEPPS2 projects). - Realised benefits of ECI by embedding the supply chain into project delivery teams at early stage, introducing Modern Methods of Construction, building project baselines with increased certainty and optimising constructability at design stage.

-How we will evolve (2025-2030): We will learn from our experience to date and look to:
+- We will learn from our experience to date and look to: - Strategically engage lower tier supply chain partners and critical equipment suppliers at the earliest stages of the project. - Take a programmatic view of how benefits can be realised by looking at repetition, concurrency, and similar projects in our pipeline.

-- Strategically engage lower tier supply chain partners and critical equipment suppliers at the earliest stages of the project. - Take a programmatic view of how benefits can be realised by looking at repetition, concurrency, and similar projects in our pipeline. - Be clearer on what success looks like for early-stage projects and improve how we measure it.
+- Be clearer on what success looks like for early-stage projects and improve how we measure it.